Wearing a face covering

 A face covering can be a covering of any type, except a face shield, that covers the mouth and nose.

-It is recommended that it be made of cloth or other textiles and should be two, and preferably three, layers thick and fit snugly while allowing you to breathe easily.
+It is recommended that it be made of cloth or other textiles and should be two, and preferably three, layers thick and fit snugly around the mouth, nose and chin while allowing you to breathe easily.

 Religious face coverings that cover the mouth and the nose count as face coverings for these purposes.